ambergarcia/Jumping-Jackpot/README.md

 # Jumping-Jackpot
 Arduino game based on popular jumping rope arcade games.
+* In order to play the game, upload the code to your Adafruit Circuit Playground

 *This game is purely just for fun, and using Arduino and Ada-fruit.
 Attempts to mimic the jump rope games in many arcades, using the Adafruit Circuit Playground.*
 * Currently no updates planned.